-ALX148 demonstrated a higher response rate at higher doses and as of June 30, 2020 achieved a 63.6% objective response rate, or ORR, in the highest dose (15 mg/kg once per week) cohort.
+ALX148 demonstrated a higher response rate at higher doses and as of October 1, 2020 achieved a 70.0% objective response rate, or ORR, in the highest dose (15 mg/kg once per week) cohort.
 We view this ORR as compelling evidence for the role of ALX148 in treating hematologic malignancies and as a favorable comparison to outcomes reported by other CD47 blocking agents in a similar patient population.
 Other CD47 blocking agents in development have demonstrated clinical evidence supporting the role of CD47 blockade in treating hematologic malignances, specifically in MDS, albeit with high rates of cytopenias.
 We have conducted preclinical studies of ALX148 combined with azacitidine, a standard of care agent for the treatment of MDS, that support our clinical development plan in MDS.
 Our studies and those of others show that azacitidine increases calreticulin display, an "eat me" signal, in tumor models.
-The addition of ALX148 to azacitidine shows increased phagocytic activity in vitro and tumor growth inhibition in mouse models as compared to azacitidine alone.
+The addition of ALX148 to azacitidine shows increased phagocytic activity in vitro and tumor elimination in mouse models as compared to azacitidine alone.
 We have dosed the first subjects in our Phase 1b/2 MDS trial in the fourth quarter of 2020.

 We also plan to develop ALX148 for the treatment of AML, a hematologic malignancy affecting over 35,000 people in the United States with an expected 20,000 newly diagnosed patients and over 11,000 deaths from the disease in 2020.
 Over half of these patients are diagnosed at age 65 or older.
 ALX148's potential for the treatment of patients with AML is supported by our existing data in NHL, preclinical studies of ALX148 in combination with azacitidine or venetoclax, and clinical evidence from other CD47 blocking agents studied in AML.
-The addition of ALX148 to venetoclax in preclinical studies also increased tumor growth inhibition as compared to single-agent venetoclax.
+Combination treatment of ALX148 with azacitidine or venetoclax led to tumor elimination and prolonged survival in leukemia mouse models.
 Both azacitidine and venetoclax are standard of care options for patients with AML who are not candidates for intensive induction chemotherapy regimens.
 Consequently, we view our preclinical studies as supportive of ALX148's potential role as a tolerable combination agent that may increase the activity of standard of care agents in an unfit, older population.
 We are planning to advance ALX148 into a Phase 1b/2 trial in combination venetoclax and azacitidine in the first-line treatment of subjects with AML in 2021.